mariusdkm/rpi-fft-led/README.md

 ```bash
 sudo ./fft.bin mic 2
 ```

+Run the code using sudo since the GPU_FFT code makes use of the GPU, which requires root permissions.

 The [Langfassung.pdf](Langfassung.pdf) is the Document I wrote for the Jugend Forscht Contest.
 It is in German but goes a bit deeper into how and why I've built this Project.